Romance of an AI Age

 Overall, the article raises crucial questions about AI’s impact on shaping our history, potentially marking the end of the human-dominated era.
 The key takeaway is the urgent need for individuals to understand and harness AI’s potential, and for policymakers to engage responsibly, ensuring AI tools are used for the greater good and regulating them swiftly.

-“We should put a halt to the irresponsible deployment of AI tools in the public sphere, and regulate AI before it regulates us” — Yuval Noah Hariri.
+"We should put a halt to the irresponsible deployment of AI tools in the public sphere, and regulate AI before it regulates us"—Yuval Noah Hariri.

-Who knows what the future holds?
-We are already living in a world where AI tells us what to eat, who to like, and how to live, and we are adapting.
 It may have removed many traditional learning steps and discovery processes from our hands, but it also opens new doors to unexplored possibilities.

 As of now, and with no particular reason, I remain optimistic that humans will triumph.